Dinar5150/FutureOfAIviaAI/PROPOSAL.md

 ## Expected Benefit
 - **Improved performance** compared to simple degree-based heuristics on some settings, especially where neighborhood context matters.
 - **Learned representations** that capture local graph structure and can generalize across different `delta/cutoff/minedge` configurations.
-- A clean, maintainable implementation integrated into the repo’s existing dataset and evaluation format.
+- A clean, maintainable implementation integrated into the repo's existing dataset and evaluation format.

 ## Potential Challenges and Mitigations
 - **Severe class imbalance** (very low positive rate for some tasks):